EranGoldman/kidsControl/python/modules/README.md

-module is built from 2 files
+module is built from 3 default files

-widget.py - the widget that will be shown in the main page page.py - the page that will shown when going to the module it self
+widget.py - run when the index is opened page.py - the page that will shown when going to the module it self cron.py - run as maintenance every periodic time TBD __init__.py - default module file